a3sha2/asltest/CONTRIBUTING.md

    automatic fashion.
 1. **"Glass box"** philosophy - Automation should not mean that one should not visually inspect the results or understand the methods.
-   Thus, *fMRIPrep* provides visual reports for each subject, detailing the accuracy of the most important processing steps.
+   Thus, *ASLPrep* provides visual reports for each subject, detailing the accuracy of the most important processing steps.
    This, combined with the documentation, can help researchers to understand the process and decide which subjects should be kept for the group level